Use Saving and Spending Accounts

 When you enroll in the HSA, you decide how much you would like to contribute from your paycheck on a pretax basis.
 This lowers your taxable income and allows you to save for current and future medical expenses.
 You are also able to make lump sum contributions directly to your HSA.

-In 2023, the IRS allows you to contribute up to $3,850 for single coverage and $7,750 for family coverage.
+In 2024, the IRS allows you to contribute up to $4,150 for single coverage and $8,300 for family coverage.
 If you will be 55 or older during the plan year, you can contribute an additional annual catch-up contribution of $1,000.
-It’s important to note that these limits include contributions made by Honeywell, such as the one-time lump-sum contribution of $500 for those eligible for participation in the Quality Cancer Care program and complete it.
+It’s important to note that these limits include contributions made by Honeywell, such as the $200 for all employees with an annual salary of up to $50,000 and the one-time lump-sum contribution of $500 for those eligible for participation in the Quality Cancer Care program and complete it.

 Manage your contributions into your account carefully.
 If you exceed the IRS maximum (which includes all contributions from you and Honeywell), you may be subject to tax penalties.